-A 2015 study from the Waikato Management School of the University of Waikato examined the potential of anaerobic digestion to reduce GHG emissions from the agriculture sector in New Zealand. Â
+A 2015 study from the Waikato Management School of the University of Waikato examined the potential of anaerobic digestion to reduce GHG emissions from the agriculture sector in New Zealand.

 Biodigester and anaerobic digestion.

 A biodigester system uses anaerobic digestion, a process in which bacteria break down organic matter—such as animal manure, wastewater biosolids, and food wastes—without oxygen.
-Anaerobic digestion for biogas production occurs in a sealed vessel called a reactor, which is designed specifically for the site and feedstock conditions.
-These reactors contain microbial communities that break down (or digest) the waste and produce resultant biogas and digestate, a solid and liquid end-products from the digester that can be used as fertiliser (How does anaerobic, 2021).
+Anaerobic digestion for biogas production occurs in a sealed vessel called a reactor, which is explicitly designed for the site and feedstock conditions.
+These reactors contain microbial communities that break down (or digest) the waste and produce resultant biogas and digestate, solid and liquid end-products from the digester that can be used as fertiliser (How does anaerobic, 2021).

 According to the study, an anaerobic digestion system has the potential to assist with: